nchilla/tractatus-tree/README.md

 For **Context Map** iteration:
 - [X] A flexible width dendrogram showing you only the nodes and depths that are relevant to the context of the proposition you are reading
 - [X] The map redraws itself according to which proposition is focused on screen, using Russell Goldenberg's [Scrollama](https://github.com/russellgoldenberg/scrollama/)
+- [ ] Add Preface to text and visualize it somewhere.
 - [ ] Interactivity for map
   - [ ] Clicking on a prop's circle should scroll you to its place in the text and redraw the map
   - [ ] when you hover over a prop, it will expand a horizontal menu showing its children